OTIS: Learning High-Quality Time Series Features With Tiny Encoders: Abstract

 \section{Abstract}

-In natural language processing and computer vision, self-supervised pre-training on large datasets unlocks foundational model capabilities across domains and tasks.
-However, this potential has not yet been realised in time series analysis, where existing methods disregard the heterogeneous nature of time series characteristics.
-Time series are prevalent in many domains, including medicine, engineering, natural sciences, and finance, but their characteristics vary significantly in terms of variate count, inter-variate relationships, temporal dynamics, and sampling frequency.
-This inherent heterogeneity across domains prevents effective pre-training on large time series corpora.
-To address this issue, we introduce \texttt{OTiS}, an \textbf{o}pen model for general \textbf{ti}me \textbf{s}eries analysis, that has been specifically designed to handle multi-domain heterogeneity.
-We propose a novel pre-training paradigm including a tokeniser with learnable domain-specific signatures, a dual masking strategy to capture temporal causality, and a normalised cross-correlation loss to model long-range dependencies.
-Our model is pre-trained on a large corpus of $640,187$ samples and $11$ billion time points spanning $8$ distinct domains, enabling it to analyse time series from any (unseen) domain.
-In comprehensive experiments across $15$ diverse applications - including classification, regression, and forecasting - \texttt{OTiS} showcases its ability to accurately capture domain-specific data characteristics and demonstrates its competitiveness against state-of-the-art baselines.
-Our code and pre-trained weights are publicly available at \url{https://github.com/oetu/otis}.
+Recent breakthroughs in natural language processing and computer vision, driven by efficient pre-training on large datasets, have enabled foundation models to excel on a wide range of tasks.
+However, this potential has not yet been fully realised in time series analysis, as existing methods fail to address the heterogeneity in large time series corpora.
+Prevalent in domains ranging from medicine to finance, time series vary substantially in characteristics such as variate count, inter-variate relationships, temporal patterns, and sampling frequency.
+To address this, we introduce a novel pre-training paradigm specifically designed to handle time series heterogeneity.
+We propose a tokeniser with learnable domain signatures, a dual masking strategy, and a normalised cross-correlation loss, enabling our \textbf{o}pen model for general \textbf{ti}me \textbf{s}eries analysis (\texttt{OTiS}) to efficiently learn from large time series corpora.
+Extensive benchmarking on diverse tasks, such as classification, regression, and forecasting, demonstrates that \texttt{OTiS} outperforms state-of-the-art baselines.
+Our code and pre-trained weights are available at \url{https://github.com/oetu/otis}.